benfgit/falcon-core-linux/docs/core_extension_doc/processors_description/event/eventsync.rst

-.. _EventLogger:

-EventLogger
+EventSource
 ===========

-Synchronize on the occurrence of a target event on all its input slots, before emitting the same target event
+synchronizes on the occurrence of a target event on all its input slots, before emitting the same target event

 .. list-table:: **Input ports**
    :header-rows: 1